mmitc105-cmd/ITCS-4230-Promotion/README.md

 ### Time Loop

-Each workday lasts approximately **two minutes**.
+Each workday lasts approximately **1 minute**.
 If Don fails to complete his work before the end of the day, the loop resets.

 ### Puzzle Solving